sunny/actor/README.md

 end
 ```

-This will stop the execution of your actor and raise an error in your app with
+This will raise an error in your app with the given data added to the result.

-the given data added to the context.
+To test for the success of your actor instead of raising an exception, use

-To test for the success of your actor, use `.result` instead of `.call`.
-It will
+`.result` instead of `.call`.
+This lets you use `success?` and `failure?` on the
-allow you to return the context without raising an error in case of failure.
+result.

 For example in a Rails controller: